-0.3.6 Rolling Stock:
+0.3.6 Rolling Stock

 The required transport demand forecast is the governing factor for the choice of the Rolling Stock.
-The forecasted Peak Hour Peak Direction Traffic calls for an Medium Rail Transit System (MRTS).
-Initially, trains are proposed to have 6 coaches but can be expanded to 8 coaches if need arises.
-All the platforms are proposed to be provided for 8 Coach Trains.
+The forecasted Peak Hour Peak Direction Traffic calls for a Mass Rapid Transit System (MRTS).

 0.3.6.1 The following optimum size of the coach has been chosen for this corridor